crioux68/gameTP2/README.md

 -Picking up an item that as previously been dropped can be inconsistent.
 -You can enter the dungeon through the top of the temple because of some non-optimal diagonal collisioning .
 -when the puzzle is wrong, sometimes the player does not move back directly.
 It still poses a second enigma before.

+(W.B) Ganon stays in the temple in the begining, but after a while, he can get out of the temple.
+Since the movements of Ganon are random, he doesn't follow any rule of colliding like Link does.
+This could be prevented by adding a collider to Ganon to make him stay on the Dungeon map instead of sometimes walking away.
+(More details in the Branch mouvements-boss-dungeon)